ElderLink-Solutions/carols-movie-finder/README.md

 **Step 5:** Run the application as an administrator if you encounter permission issues accessing the USB device.

+May be required:

+1. **Download Zadig:**
+   Get the tool from its official site: https://zadig.akeo.ie/

+2. **Run Zadig as Administrator.**

+3. **Go to the menu `Options -> List All Devices` and make sure it is checked.**
+   This is a critical step.

+4. **In the dropdown list, find your scanner.**
+   It will likely be named "HID Keyboard Device" or something similar.
+Critically, select the entry and verify that the USB ID matches `28E9 03DA`.

+5. **You will see the current driver on the left (it will probably say `kbdhid.sys` or similar).
+On the right side, you need to select the driver to install.
+Choose `WinUSB`.**

+6. **Click the "Replace Driver" or "Install Driver" button.**

+7. **After it completes, unplug and replug your scanner.**
+   The "Keyboard" entry in Device Manager should now be gone, and you might see a new "Universal Serial Bus devices" entry.

 ---

 ### Setup Linux